yeskaydee/Learning_C/README.md

 # Learning_C

+hi all
-just basic learning of C
+just learning basic of C